Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 Detected preferences reflect either an explicit user choice or a preference determined automatically by the user's runtime environment.
 They should be taken into account when designing the interface, and should not be explicitly overridden unless doing so is essential to the information or function of the page.

-This principle is also reflected in **EN 301 549 v4.1.1**, whose clause **9.7 “User preferences for web pages”** addresses the blocking or explicit overriding of user preferences for web pages.
+This principle is also reflected in **EN 301 549 v4.1.1**, whose clause **9.7 "User preferences for web pages"** addresses the blocking or explicit overriding of user preferences for web pages.

 ### 4. Test across multiple platforms